johan-perso/timeline_list/README.md

 - `lineColor`: Customizes the color of connecting lines
 - `itemGap`: Controls spacing between markers
 - `iconGap`: Sets gap between icon and marker content
+- `lineEndGap`: Sets the gap at the end of each line, except for the last

 ### Marker Properties